bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 As noted above, the segwit code has been heavily reviewed, which helps resist the introduction of technical debt at both a code and design level.

-As also noted above, segwit has multiple independent reimplementations, which helps discover any unnecessary complexity and technical debt at the point that it can still be avoided.
+Also as noted above, segwit has multiple independent reimplementations, which helps discover any unnecessary complexity and technical debt at the point that it can still be avoided.

-In support of existing efforts to pay down technical debt by refactoring and improving the bitcoin codebase, segwit was merged as a code-only update as part of [work towards the 0.13.0 release](https://bitcoincore.org/en/meetings/2016/05/26/).
+In support of existing efforts to pay down technical debt by refactoring and improving the Bitcoin codebase, segwit was merged as a code-only update as part of [work towards the 0.13.0 release](https://bitcoincore.org/en/meetings/2016/05/26/).

 ### Mitigation